CSAILVision/semantic-segmentation-pytorch/README.md

 - ppm_bilinear (pyramid pooling + bilinear upsample, see [PSPNet](https://hszhao.github.io/projects/pspnet) paper for details)
 - ppm_bilinear_deepsup (ppm_bilinear + deep supervision trick)

-***Coming soon***:
+***New***:
 - UPerNet based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM), with down-sampling rate of 4, 8 and 16.
 It doesn't need dilated convolution, a operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requires much shorter training time and less GPU memory.
+E.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs.

 ## Performance: